 Did you know that beer is the most popular alcoholic beverage in Québec and in all of Canada?
-In 2008 alone, Quebecers drank an average of 92.2 litres of beer per person, compared to 20.9 litres of wine.
-Beer is part of a long-standing Canadian tradition that includes the Molson, Sleeman, Alexander Keith’s and Labatt breweries, to name a few.
-Microbreweries began to appear in Québec a little over 20 years ago, and they have been flourishing ever since.
+In 2008 alone, Quebecers drank an average of about 90 L (24 gal) of beer per person, compared to about 20 L (5 gal) of wine.
+Beer is part of a long-standing Canadian tradition that includes the Molson, Sleeman, Alexander Keith’s and Labatt breweries, to name a few.* Microbreweries began to appear in Québec a little over 20 years ago, and they’ve been flourishing ever since.
 Eighty microbreweries currently operate in Québec, including four in the Gaspésie region.

 Is there anything more refreshing than a nice cold beer on a hot summer day, whether you’re savouring it on a bustling terrasse or at a summer barbecue?
-And speaking of beer, why not try one from a Gaspésie microbrewery . . . in the Gaspésie?
+And speaking of beer, why not try one from a Gaspésie microbrewery… in Gaspésie?

 The brewing process begins with malting.
 In this step, barley is activated and prepared for saccharization, where barley sugars are converted to produce wort.
 Next comes aromatization, where hops and spices (if necessary) are added.
 This is followed by fermentation, which is the longest step in the entire process.
 Microbrewery beers rely on yeast for carbonation.
 Once the yeast becomes inactive, it settles to the bottom, and this is where the name “beer on lees” comes from.

 Cooking beer intensifies its aroma.
 So, it is important to carefully choose the type of beer you use so you do not mask the taste of the food.
 For delicate flavours, pale ales or white beers are best.
 For heartier dishes, red or black beers work well.
 You can also try substituting wine with beer in recipes to give your taste buds a pleasant surprise!